deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 - [Internet of Things Platform (Optional)](https://console.ng.bluemix.net/catalog/services/internet-of-things-platform/)

 ## Prerequisites
-It is assumed that you have an instance of IoT for Automotive on SaaS environment to use this app.
+In order to use this app, you need to have an instance of IoT for Automotive on SaaS environment.
 If you want to use the Fleet Management Starter Application with IoT for Automotive on Bluemix environment, visit [IBM for Automotive - Fleet Management Starter Application](https://github.com/ibm-watson-iot/iota-starter-server-fm).

 ## Deploying the app on Bluemix automatically